-Not only does air conditioning help you to stay comfortable, it’s also vital to your health when we’re here in the extreme temperatures of summer.
-For that reason, when the cool air stops blowing or your air conditioner won’t start up at all, you’re don’t have time to shop around for more than a couple days.
+Not only does air conditioning help you to stay comfortable, it’s also vital to your health during the extreme temperatures of summer.
+For that reason, when the cool air stops blowing or your air conditioner won’t start up at all, you’re not in a position to call around for more than a couple days.

-When your air conditioner goes out in the middle of the summer, you may not have time to look around for different quotes or research how much you may have to pay.
-Not knowing how much you can expect to pay when the air conditioning service expert arrives can be intimidating, so we’re here to provide several price ranges on some basic services so you won’t be caught off guard when Stark Services arrives to get you up and running again.
+When your air conditioner goes out in the middle of the summer, you may not have time to look around for competing quotes or research how much you may have to pay.
+Not being sure how much it may cost when the AC service expert shows up can be scary, so we’re here with several price ranges on some basic services so you won’t be shocked when Stark Services shows up to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500